ChrisReeves12/keepwatch-api/README.md

 # KeepWatch API

-A Node.js Express API built with TypeScript.
+A Node.js Express API built with TypeScript, using Google Cloud Firestore as the database.

 ## Getting Started